How Do I Host a Zoom Meeting?

 How to Host a Zoom Meeting for the First Time

 Are you interested in hosting a Zoom meeting?
-We recommended following these steps on your laptop or desktop.
+We recommend following these steps on your laptop or desktop.
 All you’ll need is a reliable internet connection and your chosen device.
 Here’s how to schedule and host your very own Zoom meeting for your friends and family to join!

 How to Schedule a Zoom Meeting